-For our series on best practices for using data to improve 1-to-1 marketing strategies, we reached out to James Smith, EVP of the Americas at Criteo, to learn more about personalized retargeting programs.
+For our series on best practices for using data to improve one-to-one marketing strategies, we reached out to James Smith, EVP of the Americas at Criteo, to learn more about personalized marketing and retargeting programs.

-What’s the biggest challenge marketers face when it comes to 1-to-1 marketing and personalization?
+What’s the biggest challenge marketers face when it comes to one-to-one marketing and personalization?

 The biggest challenges are understanding how and when to accurately engage the right consumer in a cross-device world, and how to execute in a scalable and meaningful manner.

 With so many new tactics and ways to communicate with consumers, launching campaigns that drive measurable results can be difficult.

 To create strategies that adapt to consumer journeys, marketers must align various data sources, creative elements, media channels, promotions, etc., which can be hindered by significant organizational complexities.

 What are the best practices you recommend to customers who are pursuing a better one-to-one marketing strategy?

 One of the most important organizational best practices is to break down channel silos.